-Airgead Studio is closed to new clients so if you've never dealt with us and if the details don't match those shown below, it is a scam email and has not been sent by us.
+Airgead Studio is closed and we are not sending out invoices so if you've never dealt with us and if the details don't match those shown below, it is a scam email and has not been sent by us.

 We, together with our data centre, have investigated these emails and unfortunately it is the latest in a round of scam, spam or fake emails.
 They are likely to be "phishing" attempts to harvest your personal information although there is a chance that the attachments may contain viruses.
 The emails are not coming from our server; the sender has just used our business name in the email body.
 The emails themselves are coming from servers overseas.
 Any contact details provided in the email are likely to be incorrect.
-Correct details and our ABN are listed below, on our Contact Us form and also on our FAQ's page.
+Correct details and our ABN are listed below and on our Contact Us form.

 Our postal address is: